SanjanaGhosh7/Neonatal_Sepsis_WGS_Analysis/README.md

 💻 The bioinformatics pipeline used for this study included the following steps:
 1. Raw Data Acquisition: Publicly available WGS data for E. coli strains was obtained from neonatal sepsis patients using the SRA Toolkit.
-2. SRA ID: SRR28334538 (E. coli isolate from neonatal sepsis) (Can be found in Releases)
+2. SRA ID: SRR28334538 (E. coli isolate from neonatal sepsis) (Can be found in Releases for download)
 3. Quality Control: Raw sequencing data were assessed using FastQC, which provided quality metrics such as per-base quality scores, GC content, and sequence duplication.
 4. Trimmomatic was employed to trim low-quality bases and remove adapter sequences, ensuring clean reads for downstream analysis.
 5. Read Alignment: High-quality reads were aligned to the reference E. coli genome using BWA-MEM, a Burrows-Wheeler alignment algorithm optimized for short-read mapping.